gpbl/react-day-picker/website/docs/guides/upgrading.md

 # Upgrading from v7

-v8 is a mayor upgrade for DayPicker with new props and styles.
+v8 is a major upgrade for DayPicker with new props and styles.
 We include here a quick reference for helping the upgrade from v7.

 :::note v7 is frozen